Sync markdown files from GitHub

 Markdown files shown the styleguide in viewer mode

 👉 Note: We recommend not using H1 headings in MD docs that you sync to zeroheight.
-In zeroheight, H1 headings are used for the page title.
-H1 headings in synced Markdown will appear in zeroheight; however, they won’t show in the page outline menu.
+In zeroheight, H1 headings are used for the page title, and H2 is the largest heading for a page.
+Due to this, they will appear in zeroheight; however, they won’t show in the page outline menu.

 FAQs